Blog » Qr Code Scavenger Hunt

 20. A QR code on a specific page of a website

-25 Ideas and Examples of QR Codes in Scavenger Hunts
+25 Creative and Innovative Ways to use QR Codes in Scavenger Hunts

 There are several different ways that you can incorporate QR codes into scavenger hunts, no matter what you have in mind.
 Even if you want to do an entire hunt of finding codes by using riddles, that could be fun.